-WEAK KIDS OR FLOPPY KIDS?
+FLOPPY KIDS OR WEAK KIDS?

 WEAK KID SYNDROME

 Do NOT put colostrum into the stomach of a kid whose body temperature is under 100*F. If you do, it is likely to die.
-When the body is struggling to stay alive, the stomach is not at that point in time an essential part of survival and blood is shunted to vital organs like heart, lungs, and liver.
+When the body is struggling to stay alive, the stomach is not at that point in time an essential part of survival and blood is shunted to vital organs like heart, lungs, liver, and brain.
 If you put colostrum or milk into the kid under these circumstances, there will be no blood flow to the stomach to assist in digestion, the colostrum or milk will remain there undigested, toxicity will set in, and the kid will die.

 Lactated Ringers comes in various sizes up to a 1000 mL IV bag, but do not give it intravenously to the kid.
 The goal is to hydrate the kid's body tissues -- not to put it in its bloodstream.
 The knot of fluid which appears under the skin will soon be absorbed by the dehydrated kid's body.
-Continue to give Lactated Ringers Solution until the kid's body quits absorbing it rapidly.
+Spacing the dosing over reasonable periods of time, continue to give Lactated Ringers Solution until the kid's body quits absorbing it rapidly.
 Give the kid's body time to absorb and process the fluid.
 A newborn kid can live several hours on SQ fluids and without colostrum in its stomach.
 Rehydration to get the body temperature above 100*F is vital.
 LRS can be used frequently and safely in small amounts as described.
 Anytime a kid is dehydrated, whether from Weak Kid Syndrome, pneumonia, eColi, diarrhea, or other causes, Lactated Ringers is a good product to use for rehydration.
 Many illnesses are accompanied by dehydration and fever is always dehydrating.
 Do not trust the skin pinch test to determine dehydration.

 Once the kid has been hydrated with LRS, use a hand-held hair dryer set on *low* temperature and blow warm air across the kid to help raise and hold its body temperature.
 Take care not to burn or further dehydrate the kid.
 For quick energy, put some molasses or Karo syrup on your finger and rub it onto the kid's gums and inside the kid's mouth.
+Dyne, a high-calorie oral energy supplement for dogs, is another good source for quick and easily digestible nutrition.

-Premature kids or "dummies" who don't catch on to nursing quickly can benefit from having from one-half to one cc (1/2 to 1 cc) of Vitamin B1 (thiamine) injected IM to "wake up the brain."
-Girls born prematurely have teeth than are about half erupted from their gums, while premature boys usually have their teeth totally unerupted (still inside the gums).Stomach tubing is easy but can be a big stressor to you the first time you do it.
-Have a vet or an experienced producer demonstrate how to stomach tube properly and read STOMACH TUBING on the Articles page of my website www.tennesseemeatgoats.com.
-The stomach tube must go into the esophagus and not into the kid's lungs.
-If fluid is tubed into the lungs, the kid will contract pneumonia and die.
-You must know how to use a stomach tube on both kids and adult goats.
-You might kill the kid by stomach tubing incorrectly, but it will surely die if you don't try.
 Now that the weak kid has received life-sustaining colostrum, wrap or cover it loosely in a towel, set a heating pad on *low* inside a box and place another towel over it, then put the kid on the towel-covered heating pad.
-Note that today's digital heating pads cut off every hour, so make sure you find an old-style heating pad that runs until you turn it off.
-The only place I've been able to find them is Walgreens.com.
-Jeffers (1-800-533-3377) sells a farrowing pad that provides a constant and even source of heat.
-In very cold weather, also use a heating lamp with a 150 to 200 watt clear bulb over which a metal guard has been placed so that the kid cannot touch the hot bulb.
+Today's digital heating pads have automatic cut-offs, so unless you have an old-style heating pad that runs until you turn it off, you need to buy a farrowing pad from Jeffers (1-800-533-3377) that provides a constant and even source of heat.
+In very cold weather, you may need to use a heating lamp with a 150 to 200 watt clear bulb over which a metal guard has been placed so that the kid cannot touch the hot bulb.
 Infrared bulbs are suitable for extremely cold climates only and should be placed out of reach of the kid and any other animal.
 Test the heat with your hand and adjust height and wattage accordingly.
 Keep electrical cords out of reach.
 Set the kid upright on its sternum and turn it from side to side every 30 minutes to avoid pneumonia.
 Keep the kid hydrated; heating pads have a dehydrating effect.
 Use Lactated Ringers Solution for hydration as needed.
 A good indication of hydration is when the kid can urinate and when its body no longer quickly absorbs the LRS when injected SQ.

 FLOPPY KID SYNDROME

-Suzanne W. Gasparotto, Onion Creek Ranch, Texas 4-4-14
+Suzanne W. Gasparotto, Onion Creek Ranch, Texas 2.1.20

 Important!
 Please Read This Notice!